KetchuppOfficial/Red_Black_Tree/README.md

-# HWT - balanced tree
+# HWT.
+Level 1: balanced tree

 This project is a task on course "Uses and applications of C++ language" by [K.I.Vladimirov](https://github.com/tilir).
 The task was to implement a class representing balanced tree that finds k-th smallest element (K-query) and the number of elements smaller than the given one (N-query) in O(log n) time.